-Yet the West has had decades, even centuries, of expertence with those who have ruled in Mascow.
+Yet the West has had decades, even centuries, of experience with those who have ruled in Mascow.
 Our experience has faught us how uncertain are the prospects of true liberalization.
-Where the human aspirations for freedom an for Security come together, as here in Berlin, we have the right and the duty to ask large and concrete actions of Mascow.
-Two Mr. Gorbachev, tear down this wall.
-[This line in English for the American audience.]
+Where the human aspirations for freedom as for security come together, as here in Berlin, we have the right and the duty to ask large and concrete actions of Mascow.
+Two reparate points Add lines about fortaclev reforms Mr. Gorbachev, tear down this wall.
+[This line in English - for the American audience.]
 I understand the fear of war and the pain of division that afflict this continent -- and I pledge to you my country's efforts to help overcome these burdens.
 To be sure, we in the West must resist Soviet expansion.
 So we must maintain defenses of unassailable strength.
 Yet we seek peace.
 So we must strive to reduce arms on both sides.
 Beginning 10 years ago, the Soviets challenged the Western Alliance with a grave new threat: hundreds of new and more deadly SS-20 nuclear missiles, capable of striking every capital in Europe.
 The Western Alliance responded by committing itself to a counter-deployment unless the Soviets agreed to negotiate a better solution -- namely, the elimination of such weapons on both sides.
 For many months, the Soviets refused to bargain in earnestness.
 As the Alliance in turn prepared to go forward with its counter-deployment, there were difficult days -- days of protests like those during my 1982 visit to this city -- and the Soviets actually walked away from the table.
 But through it all, the Alliance held firm.
 And I invite those who protested then -- I invite those who protest today -- to mark this fact: Because we remained strong, the Soviets came back to the table.
 Because we remained strong, today we have within reach the possibility, not merely of limiting the growth of arms, but of eliminating, for the first time, an entire class of nuclear weapons from the face of the Earth.
-Yet I do not come here to lament.
-For I find in Berlin a message of hope -- even, in the shadow of this wall, a message of triumph.
-In this season of spring in 1945, the people of Berlin emerged from their air-raid shelters to find devastation.
-Thousands of miles away, the people of the United States reached out to help.
-In announcing the Marshall Plan, Secretary of State George Marshall stated precisely 40 years ago this week: "Our policy is directed not against any country or doctrine, but against hunger, poverty, desperation, and chaos."
-In the Reichstag a few moments ago, I saw a display commemorating this 40th anniversary of the Marshall Plan.
-I was struck by the sign on a burnt-out, gutted structure that was being rebuilt.
-I understand that Berliners of my own generation can remember seeing signs like it dotted throughout the Western sectors of the city.
-The sign read simply: "The Marshall Plan at work.
-For the building of a Free World." "[T]he building of a Free World" -- in the West, that building took place.
-Japan rose from ruin to become an economic giant.
-Italy, France, Belgium -- virtually every nation in Western Europe saw political and economic rebirth.
-The European Community was founded.
-In West Germany and here in Berlin, there took place an economic miracle, the "Wirtschaftswunder."
-Adenauer, Erhard, Reuter, and other leaders understood the practical importance of liberty - that just as truth can flourish only when the journalist is given freedom of speech, so prosperity can come Cap.
+Page 7 -- in those strategic offensive weapons, like Soviet ICBMs, whose reduction will strengthen strategic stability.
+As I speak, NATO ministers are meeting in Iceland to review the progress of our proposals for the complete elimination of intermediate-range nuclear forces.
+At the talks in Geneva, we have proposed deep cuts in strategic forces.
+And the Western Allies have likewise made far-reaching proposals to reduce the danger of conventional war, and to place a total ban on chemical weapons.
+Better Should Strengthen Suggestion) CROWNY while we pursue these arms reductions, I pledge to you that ability we will maintain the Germeico to deter Soviet aggression at any level at which it might occur.
+And in cooperation with many of our Allies, the United States is pursuing a Strategic Defense feets to Initiative -- research that bases deterrence not on the threat of offensive retaliation, but on defenses that truly defend; on systems, in short, that will protect lives not by targeting populations but by shielding them.
+By these means we seek to increase the safety of Europe and all the world.
+But we must remember a crucial fact: East and West do not mistrust each other because we are armed.
+We are armed because we mistrust each other.
+And our differences are not about weapons but about liberty.
+Ferhaps when President Kennedy spoke at the City Hall those 24 years ago, (was freedom Today, though Berlin feels more secure, still exist, to a still exist.